jordanpapaditsas/jordanpapaditsas.github.io/README.md

 ## Hello, 👋  I'm Jordan

 - 🔭 I am currently studying Software Engineering at Coding Factory, which is affiliated with the Athens University of Economics and Business.
-- 🌱 My focus is on Web Development, and I am constantly studying and practicing new Technologies.
+- 🌱 I have a strong foundation in Web Development, and I am constantly studying and practicing new Technologies.
 - 📫 Reach me out with [Linkedin](https://www.linkedin.com/in/ipapaditsas/).
 - ⚡ Annual Planning: Make progress, be consistent and happy coding.
 - ⚡ Fun fact: I have an evil Beagle. 🔥<a href="https://imgur.com/MCw5bTS"><img src="https://i.imgur.com/MCw5bTS.png" title="source: imgur.com" /></a>🔥